-The hip joint is one of the most stable and strong joints in the body, whilst offering large amounts of movement.
-There a many different injuries that can occur at the hip, including hip arthritis, hip bursitis (otherwise known as gluteal tendinopathy or greater trochanteric pain) and hip impingment.
+The hip joint is a ball and socket joint and is one of the most stable and strong joints in the body, whilst offering large amounts of movement.
+There a many different injuries that can occur at the hip, including degenerative joint disease such as hip arthritis, hip bursitis (otherwise known as gluteal tendinopathy or greater trochanteric pain) and hip impingment.
 A reported 20% of adults will suffer from hip pain each year.

 Thankfully, Physiotherapy is well placed to help with hip pain.
 As Physiotherapists, we take a deep look as to why you are in pain, whether that be a movement issue or something else.
 Once we have found out exactly what is causing your pain, we can formulate a treatment plan to fix the problem.

 Some of the techniques for hip pain treatment include:

 Whilst the success rate of these treatments is high, occasionally we struggle to get a break through.
 We offer Hyaluronic Acid Injections and Corticosteroid Injections which offer both pain relief and joint lubrication and can have long lasting results.
 If you are interested in exploring these further, please speak to your Physiotherapist.

 Usually, with a structured treatment plan, you can expect to see results within a matter of weeks – and most people experience and improvement in their pain immediately.

 If you are ready to make an appointment, please click below.
 Alternatively, if you would like some further information about how we can help, you can contact us here.